NOTHING FOR US WITHOUT US is truth, not just a slogan – V.S. Sunder

 condition and accessibility requirements, promising to hold my host responsible if these conditions were not met.
 I do believe I have thus contributed to sensitising the administrations of the IITs at Mumbai, Kanpur and Madras to make small changes.

-One of my greater successes started when I went for a conference felicitating Kumaresan, a friend of many decades; in fact, we started the now famously successful MTTS programme.
+One of my greater successes started when I went to a conference felicitating Kumaresan, a friend of many decades; in fact, we started the now famously successful MTTS programme.
 And he promised to talk to his VC

 at the University of Hyderabad if needed to ensure my accessible stay there.
 This VC turned out to be an old friend, Ram Ramaswamy, from the time we were both young post-docs at TIFR.
 I talked him into getting Shivani